E66666666/numeric-keypad/README.md

 This project uses this fork of [StandardCplusplus](https://github.com/SGSSGene/StandardCplusplus).
 Follow the instructions there to install the library.

-Build this project with the Arduino IDE.
-Last tested version is 1.8.3.
-Currently has a few issues with building for Visual Micro.
+Build this project with the Arduino IDE, or Visual Micro.
+Last tested version is Arduino IDE 1.8.3 and Visual Micro 1707.30.3.